 In courts using electronic audio recording, a specially trained clerk usually monitors the equipment to make sure that it is recording properly.
 This recording monitor's station can be located where the court reporter would normally sit or can be at the court clerk’s station.
 Most live court reporters also make use of audio recording equipment as a means of providing back up and need space and electrical outlets for their equipment.

 The court reporter should have a small dedicated work area, storage space, and be shielded by a modesty panel.
-An enclosed, or semi-enclosed area also helps to hide equipment from view and permits a neater and more dignified appearance.
+An enclosed, or semi-enclosed, areas also helps to hide equipment from view and permits a neater and more dignified appearance.

 Access to the reporter's station should be easy and direct from the courtroom’s public entrance or side staff entrance.

 Court reporters should be located within easy sight and hearing of the witness and the judge.
 Typically the court reporter is located between the judge and witness, or in front of the witness stand.

 The court reporter should not obstruct the view of the witness by the judge or the jurors.
 These placements allow for private communication between the reporter and the judge and close proximity to witnesses, whose testimony may often be difficult to hear or understand.
 When side-bar conferences occur between the judge and attorneys, the reporter is in a position to hear and record the remarks.
 These locations also provide the court reporter with full visual command of the litigation area, and a position that enables the judge, jurors, and attorneys to hear the reporter equally well when the judge requests that parts of the transcript be read.